zestia/ember-auto-focus/README.md

   <img src="https://img.shields.io/badge/Ember-%3E%3D%203.12-brightgreen">
 </p>

-HTML's `autofocus` attribute focuses an element on the first occurence of the attribute.
-But, does nothing on subsquent renders of the same element.
+HTML's `autofocus` attribute focuses an element on the first occurrence of the attribute.
+But, does nothing on subsequent renders of the same element.

 This addon provides an element modifier, which auto focuses the element when it is inserted into the DOM.